sakai-mirror/reference/docs/readme.txt

 conversion/	contains the DB conversion scripts to alter
 		the schema from one version to the next

-docbook/	docbook XML source for the Installation guide,
-		among other things.
-This directory is a WIP, and growing.

 loadtesting/	sample scripts used for loadtesting Sakai
 		using the Apache JMeter loadtesting engine.

-releaseweb/	contains the HTML and CSS for the release
-		web pages.

 webservices/	contains documentation for using Web Service
 		wrappers of the Sakai API.
 This is a common